nosdav/spec/README.md

 ## Authentication

 To ensure the authenticity of a request, the client should include a header with a signed nostr event.
 The header should be in the following format: `Authorization: Nostr base64{base64(signed-event)}`.
+The event should be kind=27235 with empty content.
 The signed-event should be a signature of the nostr event using nostr-id and Schnorr signature scheme.

 ## File Types